Snowflake-Labs/sfquickstarts/site/sfguides/src/connectors_native_sdk_java_example/connectors_native_sdk_java_example.md

 - overwriting internal sql procedures
 - using builders to overwrite whole `Handlers` with custom implementations of the underlying interfaces

-More information on those topics will be covered in the documentation.
+More information on those topics will be covered in the [Snowflake Native SDK for Connectors documentation](https://docs.snowflake.com/en/LIMITEDACCESS/connector-sdk/index).

 ## Cleanup
 Duration: 2